Black Head, New South Wales

-Black Head is a locality in the Mid North Coast region of New South Wales, Australia.
+Black Head, also known as Gearywah (Girriwa), is a locality in the Mid North Coast region of New South Wales, Australia.
 It is between the towns of Taree and Forster, and is 79 km south of Port Macquarie.

 Black Head Beach has won awards, and it is patrolled during the summer.
 The Black Head Surf Lifesaving Club overlooks the beach.

 There are cafés and a supermarket.
 Away from the beach there are coastal landforms, including the headland of Black Head, and rare tracts of littoral rainforest.